 And so, it was with God.
 God created the luminaries, He forged the sun, the moon and stars and yet, He asked Aharon (and his descendants) to prepare the light, to kindle the Menorah and to illuminate His home.”

 The message is powerful.
-Rachmana Liba Ba’Ey, God desires heart.
-Aharon, felt left out because he didn’t get to participate in the grand dedication.
-God explains: “I don’t need grandeur, just sincerity and consistency.
-Aharon, when you light the Menorah each day, I know that you will do it with a heart filled with love and dedication.
+Rachmana Liba Ba’Ey (God desires heart).
+Aharon, felt left out because he did not get to participate in the grand dedication.
+God explains, “I don’t need grandeur, just sincerity and consistency.
+Aharon, when you light the Menorah each and every day, I know that you will do it with a heart filled with love and dedication.
 I know you will kindle each lamp with the fire of sincerity and purity.
-I don’t need your light, I want your light.
-I have the sun, the moon and the stars, but when you kindle those little flames they illuminate the entire celestial sphere.
+I do not need your light; I want your light.
+I have the sun, the moon, and the stars, but when you kindle those little flames, they illuminate the entire celestial sphere.
 Your gift of light is the most precious gift I can receive.”

 The gifts of the tribal princes were beautiful and precious, but they are not representative of what God wants and expects of us on a daily basis.
 God wants us to kindle our Menorah.
 Do something which produces light in the world, even if it is just a small little flame.
-God doesn’t demand spiritually heroic activity from us, He just asks for activity.
+God does not demand spiritually heroic activity from us, He just asks for activity.
 But there is something else.
 Make sure to produce light each and every day.
-The Menorah was kindled every single day.
+The Menorah was kindled daily.
 This is the message of consistency.
 The tribal princes brought their offerings once; God wants us to create consistent light.

 The Midrashic king only visited his childhood friend once.
 Our King looks to be with us each and every day.
 The words which comforted Aharon can provide us with the strength to move forward in life.
 We each have moments when we are like the Tribal Princes.
 Moments, when we do spiritually dramatic things, moments of sacrifice and selflessness and spiritual heroism.
 But these are just moments.
 More important is to be like Aharon, kindle our Menorah of personal growth every day.
-We don’t have to create a raging fire of accomplishment, just a small spark of goodness and holiness.
-We don’t have to illuminate the entire world, just our own individual souls.
-We don’t have to be perfect, but we must ascend and kindle each and every day.
+We do not have to create a raging fire of accomplishment, just a small spark of goodness and holiness.
+We do not have to illuminate the entire world, just our own souls.
+We do not have to be perfect, but we must ascend and kindle each and every day.